 Older folks like us make up only about 10 percent of her customer base, but that’s no excuse.
 Jamie often stops in to pick up beans or spices that he needs to prepare our evening meal.
 If he’s comfortable in a store chances are nearly everyone will be -- the old curmudgeon.

-There are other zero waste stores in Valencia but none in the Mestalla area but none so nice.
+There are other zero waste stores in Valencia but none in the Mestalla area and none so nice.

 We think Yvonne is a remarkable young woman and we are delighted that through her business we can reduce our environmental impact.